 Client's Name: Farm #: Tract #: Livestock Type: No: Avg.
-Wt.: Is the cooperator location that allow currently feeding hay or other /s for manure collection? feedstuffs s from a fixe ed hardened Yes No No If yes, then descri be where and how they are fe eding: If the cooperator i manure collection s not feeding hay or other sup , then do not complete this fo plements rm. , on a hard ened location that at allows for For those who are fooding are alternative man ura atorag a logationa available?
-FOI TIOSE WITE are Heeding, are alternative mant JIE SIOIAY e locations avaliable Could relocation of of the manure storage area rec duce the r isk to the w vater resources?
-Yes s 🗌 No Describe the alter natives discussed with the lan idowner: Describe the sele cted alternative:
+Wt.: • currently feeding hay or other vs for manure collection? feedstuffs s from a fixe ed hardened Yes ☐ No If yes, then descr ibe where and how they are fe eding: If the cooperator is not feeding hay or other supplements, on a hardened location that allows for manure collection, then do not complete this form.
+For those who are For those who are feeding, are alternative manure storage locations available?
+Could relocation of of the manure storage area red duce the r isk to the w vater resources?
+Yes ☐ No Describe the alter rnatives discussed with the lan downer: Describe the sele cted alternative: